galaxyproject/galaxy-hub/content/news/2024-12-12-DecemberNewsletter/index.md

 # **Galaxy Training Academy 2024**

-The **Galaxy Training Academy 2024** was a global success, bringing together over **2,800 registered participants** from October 7th to 11th for an asynchronous, self-paced learning event.
+The Galaxy Training Academy 2024 was a global success.
+From October 7th to 11th, over 2,800 registered participants participated in an asynchronous, self-paced learning event.

 ![GTA 2024](GTA.jpg)